 User cuts and lazy constraints are similar but have some important differences.

-- User cuts help tighten a MIP by removing fractional solutions.
-They are not required for the model, but they can help a MIP solve faster.
+- User cuts help tighten the relaxation of a MIP by removing fractional solutions.
+They are not required for the model, but they potentially help solve a MIP faster.

-- Lazy constraints are required for the model: the model would be incorrect without these constraints.
+- Lazy constraints are required for the model, i.e., the model would be incorrect without these constraints.
 For some models, it is helpful to designate some constraints as lazy when it is computationally faster to include them only when they are violated.
-Generally, they are used for models that contain a relativey large number of constraints, most of which are trivially satisfied.
+Generally, they are used for models that contain a relatively large number of constraints, most of which are trivially satisfied.